dhurlburtusa/shortcuts/wordpress/wordpress-notes.md

 * `wp-content/suspended.php` (if multisite)

-## Custom Post Types
+## Available Post Types

 I don't know the complete, accurate history of WordPress, but in the beginning there were just posts.
 Then pages where added.
 Instead of making pages a first-class concept, posts were extended by having different types.
 Blogs posts got the `post` type.
 Pages got the `page` type.
-Fast forward to today and WordPress comes with several built-in post types.
+Fast forward to today and WordPress comes with several built-in post types as listed below.

 * Attachment (`attachment`)
 * Custom CSS (`custom_css`)